cofoundry-cms/Cofoundry.Docs/src/Content Management/Data Model Annotations/Nested Data Models .md

 ## [NestedDataModelCollection]

-The `[NestedDataModelCollection]` attribute is used to markup a property that contains a collection of nested data model types.
+The `[NestedDataModelCollection]` attribute is used to mark a property that contains a collection of nested data model types.

 #### Optional Properties